 The EECS Communication Lab offers targeted workshops

-In addition to coaching, the Communication Lab hosts 1-2 hour scientific communication workshops on a range of topics.
+In addition to 1-on-1 coaching, the Communication Lab hosts workshops on a range of topics related to technical communication.
 The goal of these targeted workshops is to provide timely, hands-on support, aligned with relevant deadlines.
-For example, the Communication Fellows have worked closely with the leadership for Masterworks to offer best practices and individualized feedback to students right before the spring poster deadline.
+For example, the Comm Lab has previously offered workshops on NSF GRFP applications, MEng thesis proposals, Research Qualifying Exams (RQEs), and faculty job talks.

 We welcome collaborations and suggestions

-The Communication Fellows and staff partner closely with EECS headquarters, faculty, and student leadership groups to develop strategy on how best to support the EECS community in learning important writing, speaking, and visual design skills.
-The team appreciates hearing from staff, faculty, and students on how to be most useful to the department.
-If you have a workshop idea or have a group of students who want support on a topic, please reach out at email@example.com.
+The Communication Fellows and staff partner closely with EECS department leadership, faculty, staff, and student leadership groups.
+We love to hear input on how we can best support the EECS community in learning important writing, speaking, and visual design skills.
+If you have a workshop idea, know a group of students or postdocs who want support on a particular topic, or want to partner in another way, please reach out at email@example.com.